 And buried somewhere in the middle of the wye I did see (still) an all yellow PL.

-Below are two aerial shots from www.bing.com/maps which highlight the double slip location.
-The photographer was probably standing next to a PL signal as seen in the lower of the two snap-shots,
+Below are two aerial shots from Bing Maps which highlight the double slip location.

 The circles highlight the two double-slip crossovers.

 Below is an aerial view from Bing Maps that shows the double-slips are no

 longer with us, both having been replaced with a pair of switches.